 As Estonians occupied the more fertile farmland near Lake Peipsi, the Old Believers settled along the shore.
 The men took to fishing, and today fresh-caught, dried, or smoked fish can be found for sale along the village roads.
 The sandy soil doesn't yield many crops, except onions.
 Today onions grown by Old Believers are the best — and most expensive — in Estonia, and the reason why the road connecting their villages is called the Onion Route.
 Kostja Onion Farm keeps this tradition alive, offering tours to visitors and mouthwatering onion pies — be sure to call ahead and pre-order!

-To really get a feel for this special part of Estonia, rent a car and spend a day driving the Onion Route.
+To get a feel for this special part of Estonia, rent a car and spend a day driving the Onion Route.
 Stops at the Peipsimaa Visitor Centre and the Museum of Old Believers are a must.
 Both are located in Kolkja.
-At the museum, you can see photos, handicrafts, clothes, and tools donated by Old Believers and learn about their culture.
+The museum reopened in 2023 after three years of renovations.
+Their exhibition features photos, handicrafts, clothes, and tools donated by Old Believers, and they offer a virtual reality experience of a prayer service at the Great Kolkja Prayer House.
 At the visitor centre, you can learn more about Old Believer handicrafts by taking a workshop on lubok, a type of hand-painted woodblock print.

 For a one-of-a-kind cultural experience, take a trip to Piirissaar, a small island on Lake Peipus.
 A tiny Old Believer community inhabits the island year-round.
 The isolation has helped them maintain their culture and centuries-old traditions.